vc0150/vc0150.github.io/_posts/2020-06-01-Bias-Variance Tradeoff.md

 #### **Definition**
 Total Error = Bias² + Variance + Irreducible errors

 **Bias** of an estimator is the the “expected” difference between its estimates and the true values in the data.
+(High Bias -> Overfitting)

 Bias[g(xₒ)] = E[g(xₒ)] − f(xₒ)

 **Variance** of an estimator is the “expected” value of the squared difference between the estimate of a model and the “expected” value of the estimate(over all the models in the estimator).
+(High Variance -> Underfitting)

 Var[g(xₒ)] = E[(g(xₒ) − E[g(xₒ)])²]